jacanales/AWSDemos-ES-WebAPP/README.md

 ## Final Step

-Once your CloudFormation template is deployed, go to AWS Lambda service on the console, and choose the one with the name Your Stack **Name-Lambda-Random String-searchlambdacf-Random String**.
+Once your CloudFormation template is deployed, go to AWS Lambda service on the console, and choose the one with the name **YourStackName-Lambda-RandomString-searchlambdacf-RandomString**.
 On the configuration tab, select Triggers > Add Trigger.
 From the list click on API Gateway > Select the one with the name **search-es-api-cf**.
 For deployment stage select search-es-api-tetst and for the Security option, select Open and then click Add:

   PIC